Montessori math materials

 Binding the quantities is an important step because it reinforces that the quantity that has been counted is a set.
 When the activity is complete and all the quantities are bound, you may ask the child to make some observations about each bunch.
 The child might pick up the bundle of eight and comment that it is heavier than the bundle of two.
 Or they might comment on how much space the different quantities take up in their hands.

-Montessori prepares for the decimal system
+The Spindle Boxes prepare for the decimal system

 Another benefit to this activity, is it gets the child ready for future work with the decimal system, as 9 is the limit of the units category.
 (You will notice 9 being the greatest number in several other Montessori activities.)
 I will be writing in greater detail about how early Montessori math activities prepare the child for the decimal system in the near future.
 So, sign up for updates and follow us on Facebook!